 Typically, tree stumps are only excavated and removed from the trench area.
 Stumps in other parts of the ROW are usually cut at or near ground level.
 Wild black cherry and black walnut trees must be stockpiled or disposed so that the wood is not accessible to livestock.
 The utility will dispose of any trees or brush that the landowner doesn't want by burying, burning, or removing the woody vegetation off-site.
-Refer to Appendix E, AMP for additional details about vegetation removal.
+Refer to Section 10c of the AMP (Appendix E) for additional details about vegetation removal.